 These activities and resources are designed to provide opportunities for consolidation of learning for both the educator and the students.
-Also provided is a letter for parents/caregivers that shares information and possible opportunities for follow-up learning.
+Also provided is a letter to offer parents/caregivers that shares information and possible opportunities for follow-up learning.

 EDUCATOR